AcademySoftwareFoundation/OpenColorIO/docs/upgrading_v2/how_to.rst

 is typically a scene-referred color space and the new space is intended to be for a display-referred color space.
 This means that the conversion from a scene-referred space to a display space may be broken down into a view transform plus a display color space.
-There are new config sections for view_transforms and display_colorspaces.
+There are new config sections for ``view_transforms`` and ``display_colorspaces``.

 **Config authors**: Break down your Views into a view transform and display color space.
 Having a separate display color space faciitates direct conversion from one display to another without needing to convert back to the scene-referred reference space.

 **Developers**: No impact.
+The new display color spaces will appear in menus with other color spaces by default.

 Shared Views
 ************

 It is now possible to define a View and reuse it for multiple displays.
+There is a new ``shared_views`` section of the config file.

 **Config authors**: Make your configs easier to read and maintain by using shared views.